Making It Work

 With a host of options for class scheduling and overnight campus accommodations available, many full-time MTSO students are able to work, serve in ministry and live elsewhere – a good number of them in other states.

+For our Master of Arts in Counseling Ministries, Master of Arts in Practical Theology and Master of Theological Studies students, we offer an array of scheduling options.
 Almost all of our fall and spring classes meet just once a week, generally in three-hour blocks, sometime from Monday through Thursday.
 Additionally, some courses are offered in a weekend format, with the classes meeting Friday evening and Saturday for five weekends.

 Another possibility to consider: Along with two standard semesters, MTSO offers short, intensive terms in January, July and August.
 This allows you to compress an entire semester’s worth of study into two or three weeks of weekday classes.